 The goal at this stage is to attach a stigma.
 The stigma or shame mark is typically chosen by anticultists based on a sensitive topic relevant at that particular time for the specific audience whom the brainwashing propaganda targets.
 The properly selected topic by anticultists triggers a strong emotional response from society.
 The chosen topic may spark intense responses from people in one region, while evoking no emotion or interest from people in another.
 Therefore, anticult representatives find a specific “key” for each audience by selecting a relevant emotionally charged topic, or by inventing one, to stir up social tension and deepen polarization in society.

 The same anticult rhetoric was used against Jesus Christ as is used now by modern-day anticultists against targeted groups.
-History has documented multiple examples of Christ being branded with classic anticult slander, such as claims that Christians supposedly ate children, destroyed families, or drowned into immorality.
+History has documented multiple examples of Christ being branded with classic anticult slander, such as claims that Christians supposedly ate children, destroyed families, or drowned into immorality, posed a threat to the state.
 Anticult rhetoric remains unchanged to this day.

 “The man who is the slave of anger, the man who speaks in the accent of contempt, the man who destroys another’s good name, may never have committed a murder in action, but he is a murderer at heart,” wrote William Barclay about the stigmatizers in his Bible Commentaries.
 The Gospel of Matthew.